North Alabama Conference Safe Sanctuaries Policy

 Amended June 3, 2011

 The North Alabama Conference of The United Methodist Church seeks to create a safe environment for children and youth in which opportunities for abuse are minimized by the provision of proper enlistment and supervision of those persons working with them.
 This document contains theological foundations, definitions of child abuse, policies and procedures related to prevention, response, and reporting.

 This policy is applicable to events during which the North Alabama Conference of the United Methodist Church directly provides for the care of children and youth.
 Additionally, this policy includes recommended minimum standards for local churches in the development and adoption of their own local Safe Sanctuaries policies and procedures.

 “Then Jesus took a little child and put her among them; and taking her in his arms, he said to them, ‘Whoever welcomes one such child in my name welcomes me, and whoever welcomes me welcomes not me but the one who sent me.’” (paraphrase of Mark 9:36- 37) Jesus also said, “If any of you put a stumbling block before one of these little ones…, it would be better for you if a great millstone were fastened around your neck and you were drowned in the depth of the sea.”
 (Matthew 18:6)

 Our Commitment in Baptism:

-The Church, above all institutions, is called to welcome and nurture the child.
 Our goal is to maintain a safe, secure, loving place where children may grow and where those who care for them may administer to their needs in responsible ways.